Alexandria reckless driving Defense Lawyers

 Irrespective of the maximum speeds permitted by law, any person who drives a vehicle on any highway recklessly or at a speed or in a manner so as to endanger the life, limb, or property of any person shall be guilty of reckless driving.
 Va.
 Code §46.2-852.

-Reckless driving has been defined as “a disregard by the driver of a motor vehicle for the consequences of his act and an indifference to the safety of life, limb or property.”
+Reckless driving means showing disregard for the consequences of one’s actions and an indifference to the safety of life, limb, or property.
 Powers v.
 Commonwealth, 211 Va.
 386, ___, 177 S.E.2d 628, 630 (1970).
-Upon a person being charged with reckless driving, where the culpability of the driver is “slight”, the court may find a defendant guilty of the traffic infraction of improper driving and impose a fine of not more than $500.
+When a person is charged with reckless driving and the court finds their level of culpability is slight, the judge may instead convict the person of improper driving, resulting in a maximum fine of $500.
 See: Va.
 Code §46.2-869.
-Furthermore, a prosecutor can agree to reduce a reckless driving charge to improper driving as part of plea negotiations.
+A prosecutor may also agree to reduce a reckless driving charge to improper driving as part of a plea negotiation.

 Reckless Driving By Speed

-The most common reckless driving offense is reckless driving by speed.
-Virginia Code §46.2-862 states that “[a] person shall be guilty of reckless driving who drives a motor vehicle on the highways in the Commonwealth (i) at a speed of twenty miles per hour or more in excess of the applicable maximum speed limit or (ii) in excess of eighty miles per hour regardless of the applicable maximum speed limit.”
+The most common reckless driving offense involves excessive speed.
+Virginia Code §46.2-862 states, “A person shall be guilty of reckless driving who drives a motor vehicle on the highways in the Commonwealth (i) at a speed of twenty miles per hour or more in excess of the applicable maximum speed limit or (ii) in excess of eighty miles per hour regardless of the applicable maximum speed limit.”

 Some general district court judges will reduce a reckless by speed charge to a speeding infraction (see Va.
-Code §46.2-870) if the speed not too high, and if the defendant has a good driving record.
-This is practice varies amongst judges in different Northern Virginia jurisdictions.
+Code §46.2-870) if the speed is not too high and the defendant has a good driving record.
+Practices can vary among judges in different Northern Virginia jurisdictions.

-In many Northern Virginia jurisdictions, prosecutors will reduce reckless driving charges to speeding infractions if the speed is not too high and if the defendant has mitigating evidence in their favor.
-This type of mitigating evidence can be completion of a traffic school, completion of community service, or a calibration showing that the vehicle’s speedometer was inaccurate.
+In many Northern Virginia jurisdictions, prosecutors may reduce reckless driving charges to speeding infractions if the speed is not excessively high and the defendant presents mitigation, such as completing a traffic school, performing community service, or providing a speedometer calibration.

-If the speed is in excess of 90 mph, some Northern Virginia prosecutors will seek a jail sentence and license suspension.
-Some judges will impose those penalties if you are found guilty at trial.
-Mitigating evidence such as traffic school, community service, and a speedometer calibration can be used to avoid jail or a license suspension when the speed is above 90 mph.
+If the speed exceeds 90 mph, some prosecutors will seek a jail sentence and license suspension, and some judges will issue those penalties if the person is found guilty at trial.
+Providing mitigation evidence, like traffic school, community service, or a speedometer calibration, can sometimes help avoid jail time or a license suspension when the speed exceeds 90 mph.

 Other Reckless Driving Offenses

-Virginia Code §§46.2-853 to 864, define a number of other traffic offenses as reckless driving including passing a school bus, faulty breaks, two vehicles in the same lane (i.e. motorcycles), and driving too fast for conditions.
-To speak with our of our traffic attorneys, contact us at (703) 468-8557.
+Virginia Code §§46.2-853 to 864 list several other offenses as reckless driving, including passing a school bus, faulty brakes, operating two vehicles side by side in the same lane (motorcycles), and driving too fast for road conditions.
+To speak with one of our traffic attorneys, contact us at (703) 468-8557.

 “Powers Case” – Accident Does Not Give Rise to Inference of Reckless Driving

-Officers sometimes charge a defendant with reckless driving after the defendant’s involvement in an accident.
-However, if an accident occurs, and there is no explanation offered for the accident (no defendant admissions or independent witness testimony) the driver should in general not be convicted of reckless driving.
-Some courts view this situation as a “Powers Case,” requiring acquittal.
+Officers sometimes charge a driver with reckless driving after an accident.
+However, if an accident occurs and the officer does not have an explanation for it—such as a driver’s admission or independent witness testimony—the court usually will not convict for reckless driving under these facts.
+Some courts refer to this as a “Powers Case,” which may require acquittal.

 As stated in Powers v.
-Commonwealth, “[t]he mere happening of an accident does not give rise to an inference of reckless driving.”211 Va.
+Commonwealth, “The mere happening of an accident does not give rise to an inference of reckless driving.”
+211 Va.
 386 (1970).
-In Powers, the defendant was involved in a serious one car accident.
-No one saw the accident and no statements of the defendant were offered.
-A state trooper conducted an accident reconstruction.
-He testified the:
+In Powers, the defendant crashed in a single-vehicle accident, but no one saw the event and the driver made no statements.
+A state trooper reconstructed the incident and testified:

 “Defendant’s automobile left impressions on the road for a distance of over 840 feet before it veered off the east side of the highway, struck and ‘debarked’ two trees which were 20 feet apart, and finally came to rest in a ditch on the west side of the highway.
 The motor was wrenched from the car, and it was found 36 feet from where the car had come to rest.
 The car traveled out of control a distance of over 900 feet.”

-It was further reported the accident occurred at night, the speed limit was 55 mph, and the highway level, dry, black-top, with a slight curve, with no defects in the roadway and no traffic controls.
+The evidence showed the accident occurred at night, on a 55 mph highway, with a level and dry surface, slight curve, no defects, and no traffic control signals.
 The night was dark and clear.

-The Virginia Supreme Court found the evidence failed to exclude every reasonable hypothesis of innocence and reversed the reckless driving conviction finding of the trial court.
-The Court commented there was no way from the evidence to determine the accident’s cause—it could have been a stuck accelerator, sudden illness of the driver, a steering problem.
+The Virginia Supreme Court found the evidence failed to exclude every reasonable hypothesis of innocence and reversed the trial court’s reckless driving conviction.
+The Court explained that, given the evidence, the true cause of the accident could have been mechanical failure or sudden illness, not reckless driving.

-Defenses to reckless driving may include technical challenges of the officer’s calibration of his speedometer, radar, or LIDAR as well as factual challenges (e.g. the officer got the wrong vehicle and/or his speed measuring device is inaccurate).
+Defenses against reckless driving charges may include challenging the officer’s calibration of their speedometer, radar, or LIDAR, as well as contesting facts about the stop or the identity of the vehicle measured.

 ALCOHOL RELATED RECKLESS DRIVING –WET RECKLESS?

-A “wet reckless,” in traffic terms, is a DUI broken down by the prosecution during plea bargaining to reckless driving on the condition the defendant attends ASAP.
-Judges, in close DUI cases, have been known to do the same sua sponte.
+A “wet reckless” in traffic law is a DUI reduced by the prosecution during plea bargaining to reckless driving on the condition the defendant attends ASAP.
+Judges, in close DUI cases, have sometimes chosen this outcome as well.

-Often, such a charge is improper–evidence of drinking alcohol, without more, does not give rise to an inference of reckless driving.
-See Hall v.
+Often, such a charge is improper—evidence of drinking alcohol alone does not rise to the level of reckless driving.
+In Hall v.
 Commonwealth, 25 Va.
 App.
-352 (1997)(appellant’s .17 BAC did not give rise to an inference appellant drove in a reckless manner where appellant was found in her vehicle “passed out” behind the wheel and vehicle was situated in a travel lane of a roadway); Thompson v.
+352 (1997), a .17 BAC was not sufficient where the accused was found passed out in a car stopped in a roadway.
+In Thompson v.
 Commonwealth, 27 Va.
 App.
-720 (1998)(stating that “assuming, without deciding, that the evidence proved defendant had been driving the car while intoxicated at the time of the collision, it establishes little else.
+720 (1998), the court stated, “Assuming, without deciding, that the evidence proved defendant had been driving the car while intoxicated at the time of the collision, it establishes little else.
 The record does not disclose the time of the accident, the manner in which defendant drove the car, his blood alcohol level, the road conditions, weather, traffic controls, or other circumstances probative of a Code § 46.2-852 violation.
-Reckless driving is not a status offense, and defendant cannot be convicted upon “speculation and conjecture as to what caused [him] to lose control of the car.”
+Reckless driving is not a status offense, and defendant cannot be convicted upon speculation and conjecture as to what caused [him] to lose control of the car.”
 Powers, 211 Va. at 389, 177 S.E.2d at 630.
-Thus, under the instant facts, we find the evidence insufficient to support a conviction for reckless driving.”).
-However, evidence of intoxication could be considered a factor of making a reckless driving charge.
+Thus, courts may find the evidence insufficient to support a reckless driving conviction on intoxication alone.
+However, intoxication is one factor the court may consider.
 Bishop v.
 Commonwealth, 20 Va.
 App.
-206, 210 (1995)( stating that while “[e]vidence of intoxication is not per se proof of reckless driving, . . . it is a factor to consider in assessing dangerous or reckless driving in a given case.”).
+206, 210 (1995), notes, “Evidence of intoxication is not per se proof of reckless driving, but it is a factor to consider in assessing dangerous or reckless driving in a given case.”

 REGULARLY DEFEND RECKLESS DRIVING CHARGES IN ALL NORTHERN VIRGINIA

 2 In addition to other penalties prescribed by the reckless driving statutes, under Virginia Code §§46.2-392 and 393, a court may suspend a person’s driving license upon a reckless driving conviction.
-If the person is convicted under the general reckless driving statute (Va.
-Code §46.2-852), the court may impose a license suspension ranging from 10 days to six months.
-Va.
-Code §46.2-392.
-Under other reckless driving statutes (§§46.2-853 to 864), including reckless driving by speed under Virginia Code §46.2-862, a court may impose a suspension from 60 days to six months.
-Va.
-Code §46.2-393.
+If convicted under the general reckless driving statute (Va.
+Code §46.2-852), the court may suspend a license from 10 days to six months.
+Under other reckless driving statutes (§§46.2-853 to 864), including reckless driving by speed under Virginia Code §46.2-862, a court may suspend a license from 60 days to six months.

 AWARDS & ASSOCIATIONS